-Section 4.5: Senior and Youth Population
+Section 4.4: Senior and Youth Population

-In order to understand the unique transportation needs of both senior and youth populations, data was collected for the following age cohorts: 65 years and older, 5 years old to 17 years old and under 5 years old.
-These age-specific needs could include proximity to amenities like day cares, schools or adult living facilities, and accessibility to jobs or mass transit.
+To understand the unique transportation needs of both senior and youth populations, data was collected for the following age cohorts: 65 years and older, 5 years old to 17 years old and under 5 years old.
+These age-specific needs could include proximity to amenities like day cares, schools or adult living facilities, and accessibility to mass transit.
 Considering the distinctive needs of the age cohort will better support planning for transportation improvements.

-In the NJTPA region, 15 percent of the population is 65 and older.
+In the NJTPA region, 15.7 percent of the population is 65 and older.
 Ocean County has the highest percentage of seniors within its county boundary.
 Table 7 details the senior population percentage for each county in the region.

-Table 7: Population 65 years and older by County
+Table 6: Population 65 years and older by County